Elasticity and Inelasticity of Demand & Supply

 Arc elasticity

-Arc elasticity is a useful tool that allows economists to determine the responsiveness of one variable against another, allowing them to predict how demand or supply will change in response to changes in price.
+Arc elasticity is a useful concept that allows economists to determine the responsiveness of one variable against another, allowing them to predict how demand or supply will change in response to changes in price.

 This is especially helpful when analyzing markets that are highly competitive and where prices constantly fluctuate.